Skip to main content

 Composite details interface

-Once you open your composite details, you land on its Overview tab.
-This tab displays the information about your composite according to the selected time window
+When you open a composite SLO, you land on the Overview tab, which displays information about the composite's performance within the selected time window.

 Overview

-The composite's overview comprises the same tiles, options, and charts as an SLO.
-All this information relates to your composite objective.
+The composite's overview includes the same tiles, options, and charts as a standard SLO, but all the information pertains to the composite objective.

 Composite metadata